Techeligible FRP Unlock Review: Does It Work in 2026?

 Does Techeligible work on Samsung Galaxy phones?

 It works on Galaxy J and A series from 2017-2019 fairly often.
-On Galaxy S and Note phones from 2020 onward, both methods we tested either fail at the install step or unlock partially before the security patch blocks the account removal.
+On Galaxy S and Note phones from 2020 onward, both methods either fail at the install step or unlock partially before the security patch blocks the account removal.

 Can I use Techeligible on a phone I found?